gbino24/rebalancing/README.md

 The program will save two files:

 1. 'new_positions.json' :  This file contains the new positions after rebalancing.
-2. 'position_adjustments.json' : This file contains the adjustments that were made to 'executedTrades_20230321.json'.
+2. 'trades_to_execute.json' : This file contains the adjustments that were made to 'executedTrades_20230321.json' in order to get the new positions.

 The rebalancing can be done by simply running the 'main.py' script which imports all classes from the 'rebalancing.py' script.